Lammermuir Party: Legacy

 The attrition rate of the Landermuir Party was high.
-By 1875, of the 18 missionaries and four children in the original party, Hudson Taylor and his second wife were back in England because of his poor health and two of his four children were dead.
+By 1875, of the 18 missionaries and four children in the original party, Taylor and his second wife were back in England because of his poor health and two of his four children were dead.
 Five of the 18 missionaries had died of disease, two had been dismissed, and three had left the China Inland Mission.
 Only eight out of the 18 remained in China, although Taylor and wife would soon return.
 The Landermuir Party was soon augmented by additional CIM missionaries.
 By 1875, CIM had sent 53 missionaries to China but only 22 remained.
 Of those, Taylor said "only four of five men and three or four women were much good...some lack ability, others reliability."

 Failures and attrition notwithstanding, Taylor's message that "a million a month in China are dying without God," ignited a missionary movement in Britain and America that saw men and women rush to China for romance, sacrifice, and danger as well as Christian piety.
 Within a few years, "the evangelization of the world in this generation" would become the watchwords of an ambitious missionary effort to conquer China for Christianity.
 By the time of Taylor's death in 1905, CIM would have 825 missionaries in China scattered throughout all eighteen provinces of the country.